-2018 Document de Référence (DR) / 2019 Universal Registration Document (URD) / 2020 Half-Year Management Report (HYMR) / 2020 Half-Year Financial Statements (HYFS)

-1. PERSONS RESPONSIBLE, THIRD PARTY INFORMATION, EXPERTS' REPORTS AND COMPETENT AUTHORITY APPROVAL

-- 1.1.
-Names of persons responsible for the N/A information given in the registration document - 1.2.
-A declaration by those responsible for the registration document that the information contained in the registration document is, to the best of their knowledge, in accordance with the facts and contains no omission likely to affect its import - 1.3 Where a statement or report attributed to a person as an expert is included in the registration document, provide such person's name, business address, qualifications and material interest if any in the issuer.
+Rule 2018 Document de Référence (DR) / 2019 Universal Registration Document (URD) / 2020 Half-Year Management Report (HYMR) / 2020 Half- Year Financial Statements (HYFS) 1.
+PERSONS RESPONSIBLE, THIRD PARTY INFORMATION, EXPERTS' REPORTS AND COMPETENT AUTHORITY APPROVAL 1.1.
+Names of persons responsible for the information given in the registration document N/A 1.2.
+A declaration by those responsible for the registration document that the information contained in the registration document is, to the best of their knowledge, in accordance with the facts and contains no omission likely to affect its import N/A 1.3 Where a statement or report attributed to a person as an expert is included in the registration document, provide such person's name, business address, qualifications and material interest if any in the issuer.
 If the statement or report has been produced at the issuer's request, provide a statement that such statement or report has been included in the registration statement with the consent of the person who has authorised the contents of that part of the registration document for the purpose of the prospectus.

-1.4 Where information has been sourced from a third party, provide a confirmation that this information has been accurately reproduced and that as far as the issuer is aware and is able to ascertain from information published by that third party, no facts have been omitted which would reproduced render the information inaccurate or misleading.
+N/A 1.4 Where information has been sourced from a third party, provide a confirmation that this information has been accurately reproduced and that as far as the issuer is aware and is able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.
 In addition, the issuer shall identify the source(s) of the information.
+N/A 2.
+STA TUTORY AUDITORS 2.1.
+Names and addresses of the Issuer's auditors for the period covered by the historical financial information (together with their membership in a professional body).
+2.2.
+If auditors have resigned, been removed or not been re-appointed during the period covered by the historical financial information, details if material.
+N/A 3.
+RISK FACTORS 3.1 A description of the material risks that are specific to the Issuer and that may affect the Issuer's ability to fulfil its obligations under the securities, in a limited number of categories, in a section headed 'Risk Factors'.
+107-110) (URD)